MikeM711/Deep-Learning-Handwriting-Recognition/README.md

 # Deep Learning Handwriting Recognition

-A full stack React/JavaScript and Python/Django web application that recognizes handwriting and converts it into text, by incorporating a machine learning model that was pre-trained using the [EMNIST Dataset on Kaggle](https://www.kaggle.com/crawford/emnist).
+A full stack React/JavaScript and Python/Django web application that recognizes handwriting and converts it into text, by incorporating a machine learning model that was pre-trained using the [EMNIST Dataset](https://www.kaggle.com/crawford/emnist) on Kaggle.
 This neural network model recognizes all digits, all uppercase letters, and all lowercase letters that are visibly different from their uppercase counterparts.

 The model was trained on the following characters: `0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabdefghnqrt`

-To account for these "left out" lowercase letters that look like their uppercase complement, the final prediction of such a character is converted into lowercase if the character is drawn less than half the height of the canvas.
+To account for these "left out" lowercase letters that look like their uppercase complement, the final prediction for these characters are converted into lowercase if the character is drawn less than half the height of the canvas.
 For "tall" versions of these lowercase characters, `ikpy`, these characters will be converted into lowercase if their heights are less than 70% of the canvas height.

 ## Features
 - The following characters can be predicted from handwriting: `0-9, a-z, A-Z` (62 characters)